nanome-ai/plugin-vault/README.md

   The port to use for the Web UI.
 Example: `-w 8080`

+  Some OSes prevent the default port `80` from being used without elevated permissions, so this option may be used to change to an allowed port.

 - `-k days`

   Automatically delete files that haven't been accessed in a given number of days.
 Example: to delete untouched files after 2 weeks: `-k 14`